LeoIannacone/goopg/README.md

 * Recruit alpha-testers:

  * requirements: must be developers (or something like that)
- * how: send to l3on@ubuntu.com the bitbucket account request
+ * how: send to l3on@ubuntu.com the github account request

 ### Wath you cannot do: ###